Part 6: Tasks

 The warning lets you know the substitution was done and you should confirm and correct as needed.

 You may suppress all warnings by clicking on the “Suppress” link located to the right of “Suppress all Warnings”.
 You may suppress errors and/or warnings individually by clicking on the “Suppress” link to the right of “Suppress Individual Errors/Warnings”.
 This will open a list of each individual error and warning that is available and you can go through and suppress any you do not wish to see.
+If you would like to reactivate/reapply the error, you can click on "Activate" to have the error listed for the applicable participant(s).

 Plan Errors/Overrides